 Geographical regions of Turkey are separated in an order which is dependent on climatic conditions and human factors.
 The Marmara region is located at the intersection of the Mediterranean climate and the Black Sea climate.
-It has a milder climate in the coastal provinces, while a steppe-type climate is prevails rural areas.
+It has a milder climate in the coastal provinces, while a steppe-type climate prevails in rural areas.

 Since this region is under the influence of several different climatic structures, it has succeeded in being the region with the highest soil fertility.
 In addition, thanks to this climate structure, tourism is also quite developed.
-The southern Marmara coasts have a milder climate like Mediterranean-type climate but the effect of continentality increases as you go to the inner parts.
+The southern Marmara coasts have a milder climate like the Mediterranean-type climate but the effect of continentality increases as you go to the inner parts.
 For this reason, there is a great variety of plants grown in the Marmara region.

 What are the House Prices in Marmara Region?

-Since Marmara Region is the most developed industrial region of Turkey, house prices are higher than other regions.
+Since Marmara Region is the most developed industrial region of Turkey, house prices are higher than in other regions.
 In addition, since the city of Istanbul is in the Marmara Region, the Marmara region is the region where you will find the most expensive house prices.
 The price of houses varies depending on many features.
-For example, the size of the house, its location, its proximity to public transportation vehicles, is also very important for house price determination in Turkey.
+For example, the size of the house, its location, its proximity to public transportation, are also very important for house price determination in Turkey.
 The houses you will buy can start from 200 thousand dollars and reach up to a million, but when you look at smaller cities, you can find more affordable houses in beautiful buildings.

 The best-selling house models in Turkey are in the form of 2 rooms, 1 living room or 3 rooms and 1 living room.
-1 room, 1 living room or studio apartment models are designed for single people.
+1 room, 1 living room, or studio apartment models are designed for single people.
 If you want to examine the house prices in this region in more detail, you can interact with the Realty group.

 2. Mediterranean Region

 The Mediterranean Region, another region that takes its name from the sea with which it is adjacent, has an area of 120,000 square kilometers and is the 4th largest region in terms of both population and area.
-Mediterranean climate type is experienced in 8 provinces located in the Mediterranean Region.
+The Mediterranean climate type is experienced in 8 provinces located in the Mediterranean Region.
 In addition to these 8 provinces, the Mediterranean region is home to 104 districts.

 Tobacco, wheat, rice, tobacco, cotton, banana, citrus fruits, olives, pineapple, poppy, rose and sugar beet are grown in this special region, which is Turkey’s tourism paradise.
-Check by clicking the website, find awesome products by Realty Group Project.
+Check by clicking the website, to find awesome products by Realty Group Project.

 What are the Cities in the Mediterranean Region?

-Adana, Adana, the sixth most populous city in Turkey, is famous for its high temperatures in summer.
+- Adana: Adana, the sixth most populous city in Turkey, is famous for its high temperatures in summer.
 It is also one of the country’s leading agricultural, commercial and cultural centers.

-Antalya, It is the fifth most populous city in Turkey.
+- Antalya: It is the fifth most populous city in Turkey.
 Antalya is also the city that hosts the most number of tourists in the country.
 It continues to be a popular city in both summers and winters with its hot and dry summers and warm and rainy winters.

-Burdur, Burdur is a more rural province and generally a city where agriculture and animal husbandry are carried out.
+- Burdur: Burdur is a more rural province and generally a city where agriculture and animal husbandry are carried out.
 An important feature is that it is located in the lakes region.

-Hatay, Hatay, neighboring Syria, has an important place in the Mediterranean region and is also a city surrounded by the Amanos Mountains.
+- Hatay: Hatay, neighboring Syria, has an important place in the Mediterranean region and is also a city surrounded by the Amanos Mountains.

-Isparta, The city of Isparta, located in the Lakes Region, is famous for its rose cultivation.
+- Isparta: The city of Isparta, located in the Lakes Region, is famous for its rose cultivation.

-Mersin, Mersin is a port city and deals with Tourism, Industry, and Maritime.
+- Mersin: Mersin is a port city and deals with Tourism, Industry, and Maritime.
 It is also the country’s eleventh most populous province.

-Konya, Konya is Turkey’s largest province in terms of area and the seventh most populous city.
+- Konya: Konya is Turkey’s largest province in terms of area and the seventh most populous city.
 Catalhoyuk, the oldest settlement in the world, is within the borders of this city.

-Kahramanmaras, While Kahramanmaras, formerly known as Maras among the people, ranks 18th in the country in terms of population, the most important feature is that the Elbistan thermal power plants in this city meet 14% of Turkey’s electricity needs.
+- Kahramanmaras: While Kahramanmaras, formerly known as Maras among the people, ranks 18th in the country in terms of population, the most important feature is that the Elbistan thermal power plants in this city meet 14% of Turkey’s electricity needs.

-Karaman, While a part of the city of Karaman is in the Mediterranean region and adapts to its climate, another part is located in the Central Anatolian region.
+- Karaman: While a part of the city of Karaman is in the Mediterranean region and adapts to its climate, another part is located in the Central Anatolian region.
 In this way, it is a province located in two regions.

-Denizli, Denizli, which is one of the most developed provinces of the country in the fields of industry, trade, agriculture, tourism, education, culture and art, is famous for its Denizli rooster.
+- Denizli: Denizli, which is one of the most developed provinces of the country in the fields of industry, trade, agriculture, tourism, education, culture, and art, is famous for its Denizli rooster.

-Gaziantep, Gaziantep, popularly known as Antep, is a province of Turkey and the ninth most populous province.
+- Gaziantep: Gaziantep, popularly known as Antep, is a province of Turkey and the ninth most populous province.
 This city, which is famous for its food, is also very famous for its agriculture in the country.

 What are the Seasonal Characteristics of the Mediterranean Region?